 This cycle is recommended if you have enough price history (36 years and more).
 It is suitable for long term forecast.
 This cycle is very close to Juglar economical cycle.

-Any other area outside predictable zones cannot be used for the forecast; so, if you see that composite curves provide different (not similar) signals - these are UNCERTAIN ZONES, do not use them for the forecast.
+Any other area outside predictable zones cannot be used for the forecast; so, if you see that composite curves provide different signals - these are UNCERTAIN ZONES, do not use them for the forecast.

-A red stripe occupies there less than two signs of Zodiac.
-This is a random fact, we cannot trust this cycle.To highlight predictable zones on the projection line, choose "Highlight predictable zones" option:
+A red stripe occupies less than two signs of Zodiac.
+Most likely this is a random occurence, we cannot trust this cycle.To highlight predictable zones on the projection line, choose "Highlight predictable zones" option: